gtarawneh/languagetool-sublime/README.md

 #### Configuration

 The adapter sends the text to be checked to a LanguageTool server via http.
-The server is initially configured (in the file `languagetool.sublime-settings`) as `https://languagetool.org:8081/`.
+The server is initially configured (in the file `LanguageTool.sublime-settings`) as `https://languagetool.org:8081/`.
 This is just to get the adapter up and running after installation and should not be kept for continuous use.
 Please download LanguageTool then run and configure the adapter to use [your own LanguageTool server](http://wiki.languagetool.org/http-server).

 #### Issues